pawelc/docs/toread_rl.md

 Dynamic programming
-An introduction to stochastic control theory, path integrals and reinforcement learning The optimal reward baseline for gradient-based reinforcement learning
+An introduction to stochastic control theory, path integrals and reinforcement learning The optimal reward baseline for gradient-based reinforcement learning Discrete Sequential Prediction of Continuous Actions for Deep RL Vision-Based Multi-Task Manipulation for Inexpensive Robots Using End-To-End Learning from Demonstration A Distributional Perspective on Reinforcement Learning Reinforcement Learning with Deep Energy-Based Policies